kbroman/knitr_knutshell/pages/Rmarkdown.md

 #### Rounding

-I'm very particularly about the rounding of results.
+I'm very particular about the rounding of results, and you should be too.
 If I've estimated a correlation coefficient with 1000 data points, I don't want to see `0.9032738`.
 I want `0.90`.